DuoTen Pool Speaker

 The Kingsom offers both quality audio and impressive lighting options.
 Perhaps its most impressive feature is the IP68 waterproofing.

 Another top contender on our list, the Poolmaster offers clear audio and a battery life of up to 10 hours, setting it apart from the competition.

 With an affordable price, 10W of output, and good sound quality, the Blufree speaker covers all bases without denting your wallet.

-While most of us are familiar with waterproof speakers, floating pool speakers are different in that they aren’t just made to withstand water, but are designed and manufactured specifically for the purpose of floating.
-This differs from Bluetooth speakers that happen to also float, in the sense that they are able to continue to provide clear audio quality – something that is often not the case with Bluetooth speakers that can float but isn’t designed with that intent and purpose.
+While most of us are familiar with waterproof speakers, floating pool speakers are different because they aren’t just made to withstand water but are designed and manufactured specifically to float.
+This differs from Bluetooth speakers that happen to also float in the sense that they can continue to provide clear audio quality – something that is often not the case with Bluetooth speakers that can float but isn’t designed with that intent and purpose.

 Our Category Winners

 Next up is the eye-catching and innovative DuoTen Bluetooth Speaker.
 This DuoTen speaker is housed in a bright blue and green enclosure and can be used in various applications in and outside the swimming pool.

 The DuoTen Bluetooth speaker is rated IPX7 water-resistant, allowing for use in rain, dust/sand, and snow, as well as in the water, where it can withstand a shallow submersion for a short time if necessary.
 The DuoTen speaker can be clipped to a carabiner and hung attached to your backpack or belt on a hike, and its lightweight design adds very little noticeable weight to your person.
 It can also be mounted to a bike frame to accompany you on a mountain or street cycling journey.